Punyamittal/AquaScope/README.md

 Hidden dampness kills lungs and buildings.
 Visual surveys miss it.
 Lab NDT costs thousands and never leaves the specialist van.
 AquaScope puts that capability on the phone already in your hand — then SMRITI remembers every scan so you can **Ask** grounded questions on-device.

-Built **for iQOO first**: 48 kHz raw audio path, full-volume chirp, speakerphone coupling, Halo state light, and Snapdragon-class DSP headroom.
+Built **for Phone first**: 48 kHz raw audio path, full-volume chirp, speakerphone coupling, Halo state light, and Snapdragon-class DSP headroom.

 ---